nicogstar/Multi-Agent-System-Reply/README.md

 ## Section 5 - Conclusion

 This project demonstrates the feasibility and value of using function-aware LLM agents for structured data analysis.
 By combining semantic understanding, code generation, memory, and visualization in a unified pipeline, we built a flexible, efficient, and user-friendly interface for civic analytics.
 The architecture can be extended beyond public administration, to education, healthcare, or sustainability domains where structured data and unstructured queries must be reconciled.

-We hope this project serves as a springboard for more transparent, AI-powered data exploration in the public sector.